yakunins/digital-clock-new-tab-extension/PRIVACY.md

 This extension uses [Google Chrome's Storage API](https://developers.chrome.com/extensions/storage) to store internal data and user preferences locally, like preferred time format or colors.
 This is similar to a [cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).

 Google Chrome's Storage syncs this data across your various Chrome instances.
-However, this extension only accesses your data locally on your machine.
-It does not transmit or collect any of your data..
+However, this extension only accesses your data locally, on your machine.
+It does not transmit or collect any of your data outside your machine.

 ## Third-Party APIs